 How 'net carbs' can hurt athletes

+The truth, though, about low-carb assertions, is much more complicated and entirely realistic.
+The term ?net carbs? is really just creative marketing terminology used to sell popular and pleasantly textured and flavored foods as ?low-carb.?
+The FDA requires no testing or regulation of foods marketed with these terms and does not approve the expression.
+In fact, there are also dangers associated with some low-carb foods, due to the way manufacturers produce them.
 The artificial sweeteners and sugar alcohols that are used to replace the original carbohydrate content in the foods are not absorbed? so where do they go?
 If you consume more than 25-50 grams of sugar alcohols in a day, you?ll find out it goes right through you.
 Such products can have a significant laxative effect when eaten in excess, and need to have a laxative warning on the label.
 Sugar alcohols aren?t digested or absorbed in the small intestine, and are fermented in the large intestine, which can cause gastrointestinal distress and/or diarrhea.
 The carbohydrate goes right through you!
 The only truly ?Low Carb? foods that have little to no sugar content are meats, nuts and seeds, some cheeses, and creams.

 Furthermore, the initial and rapid weight loss (4-6 lbs.) that followers of low-carb diets experience is almost entirely from glycogen depletion and loss of water weight.
 Each gram of glycogen (or carbohydrate energy) in the body is stored with 3 grams of water.
 So, each gram of carbohydrate energy, then, accounts for 4 grams of body weight.
 By eliminating carbohydrates from the diet, the body is forced to burn through its stored glycogen.
 For a sedentary person, this may take up to two days; for an athlete, all it takes is a few hours.
 It is important to know, though, that the water weight lost during this time does not directly lead to dehydration.
 The water lost is from muscle tissues, not from other body tissues, organs, and blood volume.